 My scholarship, public writing, and activism and engagement are focused on building a practical politics of social justice and deepened democracy in the United States.
 This writing and engagement ranges in scale from the relatively granular (looking at how specific policies and practices play out on the ground) to the systemic (considering how entire institutional systems could be made more effective and more just).

-Scholarship: I have authored, co-authored, or co-edited five academic books and numerous peer-reviewed articles and book chapters.
-Broadly speaking most of this work falls into four categories: Urban politics (including Sprawl, Justice and Citizenship: The Civic Costs of the American Way of Life, published by Oxford in 2010, and Making a Place for Community: Local Democracy in a Global Era, published by Routledge in 2002); Property-owning Democracy (including Property-Owning Democracy: Rawls and Beyond published by Wiley in 2012 and numerous associated journal articles); Democratic Theory (with a particular focus on the tension between leadership and democracy); and Policy and Governance (including various writings on public administration, social capital, and policymaking).
+Scholarship: I have authored, co-authored, or co-edited seven academic books and numerous peer-reviewed articles and book chapters.
+Broadly speaking most of this work falls into four categories: Urban politics (including Sprawl, Justice and Citizenship: The Civic Costs of the American Way of Life, published by Oxford in 2010; Making a Place for Community: Local Democracy in a Global Era, published by Routledge in 2002, and The Making of 21st Century Richmond: Politics, Policy & Governance, 1988-2016, published by University of North Carolina Press in 2024); Property-owning Democracy and Community Wealth Building (including Property-Owning Democracy: Rawls and Beyond published by Wiley in 2012 and Community Wealth Building and the Reconstruction of American Democracy: Can We Make American Democracy Work?); Democratic Theory (with a particular focus on the tension between leadership and democracy); and Policy and Governance (including various writings on public administration, social capital, and policymaking).

 Public Writing: I write regularly for a wide variety of publications at both the local and national level.
 At various times I have been a frequent contributor to Dollars & Sense: The Magazine of Economic Justice; Tikkun Magazine; Style Weekly (Richmond, Virginia); Independent Weekly (Durham, NC); and the Richmond Times-Dispatch.
 My work has appeared in a host of other newspapers and publications including The Nation and The New York Times.
 In 2014, I won an award from the Virginia Press Association for opinion writing published in Style Weekly.